mehrdadshademan/KafkaEmail/README.md

 **What does the consumer (Email Listener) do?**
 In this instance, we have kept the system uncomplicated, so we have not implemented a Dead-Letter Queue (DLQ) for our messages.
-After consuming the message, the method utilizes asynchronous processing to store data in the database.
-This asynchronous approach enables non-blocking execution of our message consumption.
+After consuming the message, the method processing to store data in the database.
 Although Kafka Connect could be an alternative for this purpose, we have opted for a simpler approach given the straightforward nature of our project.

 What is the DLQ:
 =============